-Courtney, a recent graduate of the Trade Institute of Pittsburgh, was selected to be the entrepreneur in training of FIRST COURSE.
-This project has provided her with a low-barrier, low-cost opportunity to start her own business and secure a living wage.
+Courtney, a recent graduate of the Trade Institute of Pittsburgh, was selected to be the entrepreneur-in-training (EIT) of FIRST COURSE.
+Developed through PROJECT RE_, this project has provided her an opportunity to start her own business with minimal financial investment while securing a living wage.
+Courtney was included in the design and decision making process from start to finish.

-105 days from receiving the project brief, FIRST COURSE was designed, constructed, inspected and permitted.
-FIRST COURSE is now open daily in the lobby of 7800 Susquehanna, an old warehouse that didn’t even have a single vending machine in it, serving over 200 employees of start-ups and local businesses.
+A collaborative process which included architecture students, educators, design professionals, carpenters, welders, trade apprentices, and business mentors allowed FIRST COURSE to be designed, constructed, inspected, and permitted in 105 days.
+FIRST COURSE is now open daily in the lobby of 7800 Susquehanna, serving over 200 employees of start-ups and local businesses.

 John Folan, UDBS Director